alexdu25/PigzJ/README.md

 When examining the performance of our program vs GZIP, it is obvious our program is much faster.
 PIGZJ can compete with PIGZ, although pigz has an edge (C is slightly faster anyways).

-In the multithreaded comparison, We notice that there is a significant improvement from using 1 processor to using 4, as expected.
-However, there is no more improvement after such, most likely because there is only 4 processors available.